John A Waller

 Used for Limited Companies registered in England and Wales.

 The details of each CVA will then vary depending on the company’s situation.
-The essence that the company’s debt, whether in full or part, will be repaid over some time from future trading profits (or capital realisations) of the company as cash flow allows.
+The essence that the company’s debt, whether in full or part, will be repaid over time from future trading profits (or capital realisations) of the company as cash flow allows.
 Not all debts are paid, but only an agreed percentage.
-Unsecured Creditors then usually receive more in a Company Voluntary Arrangement (CVA) in the long term than in a Liquidation.
+Unsecured Creditors usually receive more in a Company Voluntary Arrangement (CVA) in the long run than in a Liquidation.

 Secured creditors’ security is then not affected.